 Our kindness is either calculated or subconsciously motivated to attract a personal reward.
 That reward might be:

-Such “kindness” exists to strengthen a bond between relations, friends or colleagues.
+Such “kindness” exists to strengthen a personal bond or influence.
 But is this true kindness?
 Does it embody no harm?

 Perhaps such kindness indeed causes no harm, but ultimately we will want to move towards kindness without possessiveness, and with no attachments.